-Square, the mobile payment company, hosts an annual competition that runs concurrent across all of their offices worldwide called the Square Games.
+Square, the mobile payment company, hosts an annual competition that runs concurrently across all of their offices worldwide called the Square Games.
 The games give teammates the opportunity to both physically and mentally challenge each other while building stronger relationships.
 The event includes a picnic and 15 different games, including an obstacle course, dodgeball, human foosball, a giant game of Scrabble, and Dance Dance Revolution.
 Millennials value play and fun—the wackier, more off-the-wall, and unique the better.

 Forty-five percent of Millennials will choose workplace flexibility overpay.
 (Millennial Branding)

 Rigor, an Atlanta-based start-up, won the 2014 Best Places to Work in Atlanta Award with its “work from anywhere, anytime” and “take vacation whenever you want” policies.
 Rigor builds trust and solidifies Millennial loyalty with work flexibility.
 The 9 to 5 model is eroding thanks to the rise of technology and hyper-connectivity.
 Creative scheduling can unleash Millennial creativity.

 On average Millennials use three channels to stay in touch with parents, including email, video calls, texting, and social networks.
 (NYMag)